 with fungicide, as needed.
 We do not recommend using fungicides after the

-Aphids can be an occasional problem.
-Use organic sprays only as needed.
+and spider mites can be an occasional problem.
+Use organic, sprays only as needed.

-Hops will produce a light crop of cones the first year.
+Hops will produce just a few cones the first year.
 Plants are mature

-at 3 years, and can produce 5 to 6 pounds of cones per year.
+at 3 years.
+Each mature plant can produce 5 to 6 pounds of cones per year.
 Cones are usually

-Cones are ready to pick when they are dry, powdery, and lighten in color.
+Cones can grow to about 2 1/2 inches long.
+They are ready to pick when they are dry, powdery, and lighten in color.

 They will have an aromatic scent, and be springy when squeezed.
 If you are